Holy Name of Jesus Cathedral (Raleigh, North Carolina): Cathedral exterior

-Chapel
+Blessed Sacrament Chapel

 The chapel's primary function in the cathedral is to provide a quiet space for reflection and adoration of the Blessed Sacrament.
 As such, the architecture presents an elevated design and incorporates the Corinthian Order.
 Its exterior is rendered completely in cast stone, to distinguish it from the rest of the building and denote its importance.

-The chapel windows are also from the Church of the Ascension in Philadelphia, and were designed by JM Kase & Company Art Stained Glass.
-There are a total of seven windows in the chapel; four depicting the Evangelists, two decorative windows, and one round window depicting an angel.
+The chapel windows, salvaged from the former Church of the Ascension in Philadelphia, were designed by the JM Kase Company in Reading, Pennsylvania.
+The chapel has four windows depicting the Four Evangelists, two decorative windows, and one round window depicting an angel.